 Mars Needs Moms is a collaboration between Disney and ImageMovers, the company set up by director Robert Zemeckis that Zemeckis has principally used to further his interest in motion-capture animation.
 Zemeckis had groundbreaking results when he made The Polar Express (2004) using the motion-capture animation process whereby suits with sensors were attached to the actors’ body that registered their movements inside a computer, which was then translated into animation.
-Zemeckis became so enthused by this that he has made his next two subsequent films in the motion-capture animation process – Beowulf (2007), A Christmas Carol (2009) and an announced remake of Yellow Submarine (1968) (that was aborted as soon as Mars Needs Moms flopped dismally at the box-office) and return to the process to bring a village of dolls to life in the true-life based Welcome to Marwen (2018) and creating the live-action Pinocchio (2022).
+Zemeckis became so enthused by this that he has made his next two subsequent films in the motion-capture animation process – Beowulf (2007) and A Christmas Carol (2009).
+He announced remake of Yellow Submarine (1968) that was aborted as soon as Mars Needs Moms flopped dismally at the box-office) and return to the process to bring a village of dolls to life in the true-life based Welcome to Marwen (2018) and creating the live-action Pinocchio (2022).
 Zemeckis also produced Monster House (2006) and Mars Needs Moms here and its use in other like Real Steel (2011) and Finch (2021).
 (For those interested in how motion-capture works, keep watching after the film ends where you can see live-action footage from the motion-capture shoot run alongside the credits).

 Mars Needs Moms is made by director Simon Wells.
 Wells emerged as a director in the 1990s with the animation division of Steven Spielberg’s Amblin Pictures where he co-directed An American Tail: Fievel Goes West (1991) and We’re Back: A Dinosaur’s Story (1993), before becoming a solo director with Balto (1995).
 Wells then moved to Spielberg’s DreamWorks SKG, working in various capacities on almost all of their films and co-directing The Prince of Egypt (1998).
 The most interesting credit in Simon Wells’ resume is as director of the live-action remake of The Time Machine (2002) from the classic book by no less than his great-grandfather H.G.
 Wells.